 Camden 09 Series are designed for use on single swing glass doors, 1/2" (12.7mm) thick.
-There are 12 VDC, 24 VDC and fail safe, fail secure models.
+There are 12 and 24 VDC, fail secure models.
 All glass door strikes are reversible for left and right handed doors and can be installed at the top or side of the door.